 When one of these results in bodily harm, the injured party can sue the at-fault party for damages.
 Damages can include compensatory and punitive damages.
 Compensatory damages include medical bills, chiropractic care, transportation to appointments, lost income, rehabilitation, future medical bills, and future lost income.
 It can also include damages for mental anguish, emotional stress, loss of joy in activities, and pain and suffering.

-Punitive damages are awarded when the at-fault party acted maliciously or with gross negligence as a way to punish the defendant further.
+Punitive damages are awarded when the at-fault party acted maliciously or with gross negligence to further punish the defendant.
 To determine if you have a personal injury case, reach out to the knowledgeable team at De Castraverde for a free case evaluation.

 What Is Lost Income?

 One part of the compensatory damages you can recover is lost income or wages.
 Lost wages refer to the money you would have made at your job from the time of the accident through the date of judgment.
-Your injuries must be the result of the accident and cause you to miss work.
+Your injuries must result from the accident and cause you to miss work.
 Any time missed for medical appointments, rehabilitation, or other treatments will be covered by lost wages.
-If you’re unable to work due to physical or emotional pain or are physically unable to complete your duties due to the injuries, those lost wages are also covered.
+If you’re unable to work due to physical or emotional pain or cannot complete your duties due to the injuries, those lost wages are also covered.

 What Is Lost Earning Capacity?